matthew-larson/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 </tr>
 </table>

-### Fan,
+### Fan
 This object models fans of various types using a relatively simple engineering model.
 This fan can be used in variable air volume, constant volume, on-off cycling, two-speed, or multi-speed applications.
 It was designed as a replacement for Fan:ConstantVolume, Fan:OnOff, Fan:VariableVolume, and FanPerformance:NightVentilation.
 The electric power consumed by the fan can be directly input or autosized using one of three optional methods.
-For fans that can vary the volume flow rate the performance can be described using a seperate performance curve or table object.
+For fans that can vary the volume flow rate the performance can be described using a separate performance curve or table object.
 Or for fans with discrete speed control the power fraction at each speed can be input directly with no need for a performance curve.

 #### Field: Name
 A unique name for this fan.
 Any reference to this fan by another object will use this name.